 CNN named St. Petersburg the #7 Best Place to Retire, citing that 15% of the population falls over the age of 65.

 The 21st century has provided visitors with plenty of public transportation options.
-Ferries, trolley, and buses shuttle individuals around the Downtown St. Petersburg area.
+Ferries, trolleys, and buses shuttle individuals around the Downtown St. Petersburg area.
 Anyone who needs to fly out of state has two airport options: the Tampa International Airport or the St. Petersburg-Clearwater International Airport.

 Popular tourist destinations include The Dali Museum (with a new, renovated building in 2011) and the Sunken Gardens (four acres of well-established botanical gardens).